akash10295/VLSI-Design-FrontEnd-plus-BackEnd/README.md

 # VLSI Design Project (FrontEnd + BackEnd)

 This was my first academic project in my graduate studies under course __EE6325: VLSI Design__.
-This was a complete long project consisting of complete VLSI design process from front end designing (RTL coding) to backend design (layout design).
+This was a complete long project consisting of complete VLSI design process from front end designing (RTL coding/verification) to backend design (layout design).
 For the better flow, the project was divided into parts as follows:
 1. RTL Coding (Frontend part)
 2. Synthesis
 3. Layout designing (Backend part) (With a sub-part where aim was to minimize the Energy-Delay Product while minimizing the cell area)